-This revised draft educational note is being released at the same time as the revised exposure draft (ED) for a change to the General Standards on the use of models.
-This draft is intended to be read along with the revised ED.
-The standards will address the main principles involved in an actuary's use of models.
-The educational note will expand on the principles to set out more specifics of how an actuary can ensure that good practice is being followed in the use of models.
+This educational note is being released at the same time as a change to the General Standards on the use of models.
+This educational note is intended to be read along with the new standards.
+The standards address the main principles involved in an actuary's use of models.
+The educational note expands on the principles to set out more specifics of how an actuary can ensure that good practice is being followed in the use of models.
 The intent of this educational note is to be principles-based rather than rules-based.
 The examples are intended to illustrate the principles rather than to describe a single correct way to do things.